Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 - files in the database, but not in the file system (original and thumbnails)
 - remove empty directories in file system (original and thumbnails, mainly for module [Archive Repertory])
+- check and update file size of media (required to fix Omeka installed before Omeka 1.2 ([omeka/omeka-s#1257]), or after a hard update of files)

 Installation